Shlomigreen/SyringePumpControl/README.md

+# Project was moved and continued on -> https://github.com/NYlab1/Syringe-Pump-Control

 # Syringe Pump Control

 The software was created to manage and control [new era syringe pumps](http://www.syringepump.com/) connected to gut culture device developed in [Yissachar Lab](https://www.yissacharlab.com/).